bgplab/bgplab/docs/challenge/40-mpls-core.md

 ## Configuration Hint

 You must configure MPLS transport across AS 65000 to hide transit traffic into an MPLS LSP.
 To do this, you can use the Label Distribution Protocol or MPLS-based Segment Routing (SR/MPLS) using OSPF.

+!!!
+Warning
+    * If you're using FRRouting containers, execute `sudo modprobe mpls-router mpls-iptunnel` before starting the lab.
+    * You must use `sysctl` commands to enable MPLS on FRRouting interfaces (see [FRRouting OSPF Segment Routing documentation](https://docs.frrouting.org/projects/dev-guide/en/latest/ospf-sr.html#linux-kernel) for more details).

 ## Verification